ocaml-explore/explore/content/workflows/publishing-a-new-package-on-opam/index.md

 Licensing your software is also important, but not strictly necessary.
 The [open source initiative](https://opensource.org/licenses) details their approved list.
 Another fairly common license is [ISC](https://en.wikipedia.org/wiki/ISC_license).

 Once `dune-release lint` is happy and you are ready to release your software, you need to tag it.
 This is as simple as running `dune-release tag`.
 As mentioned before, with a correctly formatted CHANGES file this will be automatic.
 Otherwise, dune-release will not find the change log and you need to manually specify the version number (e.g. `dune-release tag v.1.2.0`).
 You can use the `-d` flag to delete tags if you want to change something.

+The next steps generate the distribution archive, publish documentation, generate the opam package and submit a PR to the opam repository.
+This is the most common workflow with dune-release and can all be invoked with just `dune-release`.
+Under the hood this makes a call to `dune-release bistro`.
+If you want to understand each individual command called, then read on.

 The next step is to generate the archive -- this can be done by running `dune-release distrib`.
 Finally you can publish the release of your code to Github with `dune-release publish distrib` and if you want to push your documentation to Github pages then run `dune-release publish doc`.